sshnaidm/gpt-code-review-action/README.md

 `github-token`: The token used to authenticate with the GitHub API (optional, will take a default `${{ github.token }}`).

-`model`: The OpenAI language model to use for code review (optional, with a default `gpt-3.5-turbo`).
+`model`: The OpenAI language model to use for code review (optional, with a default `gpt-4.1-mini`).

 `openai-key`: The OpenAI API key used for authentication (**required**).

 `prompt`: The prompt to use for the analysis (optional, with a default value).

-`max-length`: The diff that is send to OpenAI for review is cut off after 4000 characters by default.
-With this paramter you can adjust this limit.
+`max-length`: The diff that is send to OpenAI for review is cut off after 8000 characters by default.
+With this parameter you can adjust this limit.

 `post-if-error`: Whether to post a comment if there was an error (optional, with a default `true`).

+`review-title`: The title to use for the review comment (optional, with a default `Code Review by OpenAI`).

 ### Limitations

-Currently, only the first 4000 characters are sent due to OpenAI's limitations.
+Currently, only the first 8000 characters are sent due to OpenAI's limitations.
 Later, we will send the text in chunks, and each part will be reviewed separately.

 ## Contributing